forrestburton/StudyD8/README.md

 # StudyD8
-An Android application which helps college students find study partners in classes
+An Android application which helps college students find study partners in classes.
+Built on Android Studio

 See our website here: http://studyd8.com/